brightdigit/Speculid/README.md

 ### <img class="readme-only" src="/images/clean-code.svg" height="25pt"/> Tidy Your Repo

-**Reduce the size of your code repo** by including a single vector or raster image and build all your nessecary png and pdf files at compile.
-That means **faster remote pulls and less redundancy.**
+**Reduce the size of your repository** by including a single vector or raster image and ignore all your automated png and pdf files at compile.
+That means **faster remote pulls, less redundancy, and complete syncronization between sizes.**

 </section>
 </section>